-The Compensation Committee conducted a detailed peer group review in fiscal 2016 but did not make any changes from the prior year; consequently, the peer group for fiscal year 2016 consisted of the following 16 companies:
+The Compensation Committee conducted a detailed peer group review in fiscal year 2017 and made one change.
+CLARCOR was removed from the peer group due to its acquisition by Parker Hannifin.
+Consequently, the peer group for fiscal year 2017 consisted of the following 15 companies: